celupa/DocsIntern/README.md

 # UPDATE 040325
-Since, users have reported inconsistent outcomes between operating systems, the app has been currently setup to only run on Linux.
+Since users have reported inconsistent outcomes between operating systems, the app has been currently setup to only run on Linux.
 <br/>

 ## TL;DR